Regis-University-Data-Science/msds680/README.md

 ## Notes:

 * __Always__ check data file paths before running.
-Effort was made to correct any inconsistencies incurred from the merge, but things fall through the cracks.
+In most cases files have been localized to the week that needs them so changing to a relative path should be fairly easy.